freshfruits/Arch-Linux-Cheatsheet-Setup/README.md

 ```

 ### Locale
-Uncommet the language you want.
+Uncomment the language you want.
 ```
 # nano /etc/locale.gen
 ```